MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/plan-antipatterns.md

 ### Preferred outcome: Minimize disruption to your business

 To reduce coordination efforts, start with IaaS for initial cloud adoption projects.
-Adapting new processes and practices is more manageable when you move to the cloud later instead of at the outset.
+Adopting new processes and practices is more manageable when you move to the cloud later instead of at the outset.
 Adopt IaaS first, especially in datacenter transformation scenarios.
 At the same time, launch a cloud skills initiative.

 Gradually modernize and adopt PaaS later, after the workload is already in the cloud.
 The experience that you've gained will help you adopt PaaS faster.
 You'll need to learn fewer new skills and processes for modernization.
 You also won't significantly disrupt your business processes.